Canada Tipping Laws Explained (2025 Guide for Employers & Employees)

 Many restaurants process tips through electronic payments, but credit card fees can reduce the actual amount employees receive.
 Some employers deduct processing fees from tips, while others cover the cost themselves.
 While no federal law prohibits deductions, some provinces, like British Columbia and Ontario, have banned employers from deducting processing fees from employees’ tips.

-Non-Tipped Work and Dual Jobs
+Non-Tipped Work & Dual Jobs

 Some tipped employees also perform non-tipped duties, such as cleaning or restocking.
 In Canada: